sailfish009/maskrcnn-benchmark/README.md

 ## Perform training on COCO dataset

-For the following examples to work, you need to first install `maskrcnn_benchmark`.
+For the following examples to work, you need to first install `mydl`.

 You will also need to download the COCO dataset.
 We recommend to symlink the path to the coco dataset to `datasets/` as follows